mariacaetano01/College/README.md

 that other languages.

 ### Programming Classes
-This folder stores exercises, little projects ans tests done during the first and second semester at university, when I had programming and algorithms classes.
-At those classes, I learned the basics abour programming logics and concepts about python.
+This folder stores exercises, little projects ans tests done during the first and second semesters at university, when I had programming and algorithms classes.
+At those classes, I learned the basics about programming logics and concepts about python.

 ### Oriented Objects Programming
-This folder stores exercises and projects done during the third and fourth semester at university, when I had oriented objects programming classes.
+This folder stores exercises and projects done during the third and fourth semesters at university, when I had oriented objects programming classes.
 At those classes, I learned about objects orientation with python.